 The origins of this sauce are unclear, but it seems to have come from the Chihuahuan Desert in Mexico, and has migrated up into New Mexico.
 Dried, ripe New Mexican chiles are the most common pepper used to make it.
 Basically you soak dried chiles to soften them, grind them into a puree, season the sauce and simmer some tasty meat in it.
 Easy peasy.

-Not so fast.
 There is a step you need to take to make a great chile colorado: Strain out all the stray bits of chile skin.
 For some reason they do not puree well, and they are indigestible.
 Flakes will get stuck in your teeth and generally make a nuisance of themselves.
 Now you don’t have to strain the sauce, but it will be a lot better if you do.
+(Unless you have a badass blender like a Vitamix.
+That makes life a lot easier!)

 Some people toast the dried chiles first, but I did not bother.
 If you want to, go ahead.